alauzon13/population-estimation/README.md

-# population-estimation
+# Population Estimation in the Yukon

-Population estimation project
+Main project pipeline outlined in the [analysis notebook](analysis.ipynb).